 Ms. Minneman earned her Bachelor of Science degree in Medical Technology from Wright State University in 1981 and was certified as a Medical Technologist with the American Society of Clinical Pathologists.

 Ms. Minneman resides in Miami County with her husband.
 They have a son at The Ohio State University and a daughter at Miami University.

 Julia M. Belden is chief financial officer of Community Blood Center/Community Tissue Services.
 She started working for the organization as controller in 1993 and was promoted to chief financial officer in 1997.
 Prior to joining CBC/CTS, Ms. Belden was a senior auditor and tax preparer for Battelle and Battelle, CPAs; salesperson for Koehlke Components, Inc.; and office manager for Cartessa Corporation.

 Ms. Belden is responsible to the company's Board of Directors for all accounting and financial matters.
 She provides leadership and oversight to the controller and director of supply chain.
 Her responsibilities include financial planning, capital acquisitions, contract negotiations, treasury management, investments, insurance, the company's retirement plans, statutory obligations, and compliance with financial regulations and standards.
-In 2012, she received the CFO of the Year Award from the Dayton Business Journal.

 Ms. Belden received her bachelor's degree in Finance and Accounting from Wright State University in 1988 and became a Certified Public Accountant in 1989.
 She is currently enrolled in the University of Dayton's MBA program.
 Ms. Belden is a graduate of the Leadership Miami Valley Class of 2000 and Leadership Dayton Class of 2015.
 She is a member of the American Institute of CPAs and Ohio Society of CPAs.